Totilarson/CorePy/Corepy Examples/README_corepyexamples.md

 ## Installation
 pip install corepytools

+The folder 'Data-example' contains examples of data that are needed to run both PCAexample and Corebox_crop.
+Running either of these scripts will establish the folder structure.
+Then you need to copy-paste the folders 'CoreBoxPhotos' and CoreXRF **from** Data-examples **to** './CorePy/Coredata

 ## PCAexample
 This script provides an example of unsupervised clustering using principal component analysis and K-means clustering. after installing corepytools **pip install corepytools** run PCAexample.
 The first time through it will throw an error: